Counselor, Marriage & Family Therapist, Social Worker and Therapist

 Michael

-If you’re looking for a therapist or supervisor who is warm, direct, and thoughtful; and who won’t rush to fix or override your experience; you’re welcome to reach out.
-We can talk through what you’re looking for and whether working together feels like the right fit.
+If you are looking for a practitioner who is thoughtful, direct, and grounded; who will not rush to fix or override your experience; you are welcome to reach out.

 Practice Details